 Many of the streetscapes and buildings in the region were designed decades ago, and with minimal consideration to access.
 Because of this, many people are unable to access shops due to steps or narrow entryways.
 It can also be difficult to move around inside if the shelves are too close together.
-The distance between accessible parking and your shop may also hinder customers from accessing your services.
 Lack of access to appropriate toilets and adult changing areas are another reason people might stay away.

-Ultimately, improving access for people with disability and older people will make it easier for everyone to visit and do business with you!
+Improving access for people with disability and older people will make it easier for everyone to use your business.

-- Don't be scared to start not all changes are expensive!
-And small changes could increase your business revenue. - 2.
-Identify accessible toilets, paths, disability parking spaces in your community.
+- 1. Not all changes are expensive and small changes could increase your business revenue. - Identify accessible toilets, paths, parking spaces in your community.
 Add them (and your welcoming business) to the Spinal Life Accessible Australia mapping app. - 3.
-Ramps can be installed to overcome difficulties with lips, steps and walkways.
-This will provide easier access for all. - 4.
-Keep footpaths accessible tables and chairs on footpaths can block movement for wheelchairs, mobility scooters, prams etc. - 5.
+Seek council's advice for ramps to be installed for lips, steps and walkways to provide easier access to your business. - 4.
+Keep pedestrian walkways clear for movement of wheelchairs and mobility scooters as per TRC Local Laws. - 5.
 Provide a variety of seating.
-Include seats which are not too giving, not too high and have armrests, to cater for diverse needs.
+Include seats that are firm, not too high and have armrests to cater for diverse needs.

-- 6. Can your business premise be redesigned to enable better access for wheelchairs, visually-impaired people, mobility scooters and prams, e.g. widen and declutter your aisles? - 7.
+- 6. Can your business premise widen and declutter aisles to enable better access for wheelchairs, visuallyimpaired people, mobility scooters and prams? - 7.
 Where are the closest accessible toilets?
-If you have one, could you make it available 'publicly' let other businesses know? - 8.
-Is your signage and business counter at an accessible height? - Know and follow your legal obligations. - Join with neighbouring businesses to plan for undertaking larger modifications together and reduce costs. - 11.
-If you can't change the design or layout of your premises: can you offer click and collect, or supported shopping?
+If you have one, could you make it available 'publicly' and let other businesses know? - 8.
+Make sure your signs and counter are an accessible height. - 9.
+Know and follow your legal obligations. - 10.
+Join with neighbouring businesses to plan for larger modifications to reduce costs. - If you can't change the design or layout of your premises offer click and collect or supported shopping.